Land-Water-Sky Continuum Research Program

 The Land–Water–Sky Continuum Research Program is a Two‑Eyed Seeing initiative that treats climate not as “weather in the air” but as a single, living system linking landforms, soils, waters, vegetation, atmosphere and people.

-Working under UHESP v2.0 and UHIP v2.1, the program uses seven interconnected landscape processors (heating/pressure, hydrological connectivity, flow regimes, succession, structure and layering, biodiversity and morphology) to show how local management of water, vegetation and fire scales up to regional and continental climate regulation via the biotic pump and flying rivers.
+Working under UHESP v2.1 and UHIP v2.2, the program uses seven interconnected landscape processors (heating/pressure, hydrological connectivity, flow regimes, succession, structure and layering, biodiversity and morphology) to show how local management of water, vegetation and fire scales up to regional and continental climate regulation via the biotic pump and flying rivers.

-Traditional Cultural Knowledge and Western science are held in strict 50:50 parity: Songlines, seasonal calendars and Lore provide the primary explanatory frame, while satellite data, BoM records and flux towers quantify the same patterns, achieving 80–96% alignment across sites from Bungonia farm to the Tumbarumba continental forest network.
+Traditional Cultural Knowledge and Western science are held in strict 50:50 parity: Songlines, seasonal calendars and Lore provide the primary explanatory frame, while satellite data, The Bureau of Meteorology (BoM) records and flux towers quantify the same patterns, achieving 80–96% alignment across sites from Bungonia farm to the Tumbarumba continental forest network.

 Co‑operative Succession Framework: